-Photos haven’t emerged of this prototype car’s interior, but it’s likely it’ll take inspiration from the Concept 45’s cabin.
-Chances are, the concept car’s ultra-minimalist design won’t reach production unchanged, but the widescreen infotainment displays may appear in high-spec versions of the production car.
+Hyundai hasn’t revealed the new Ioniq 5’s interior yet, but much like the car’s exterior, it’s expected to take inspiration from the 45 Concept.
+That said, the concept car’s ultra-minimalist design won’t reach production unchanged, but the widescreen infotainment displays may appear in high-spec versions of the Hyundai Ioniq 5 production car.

-The concept’s dual-sliding doors almost certainly won’t appear on the finished product but the Hyundai Ioniq 5 may come with a similar colour scheme to the concept’s light and airy cabin.
+The concept’s dual-sliding doors will almost certainly be replaced by conventional doors on the production car, but the Hyundai Ioniq 5 may come with a similar colour scheme to the concept’s light and airy cabin.
 You can expect it to come with seating for five, rather than the concept’s four, too.

 2021 Hyundai Ioniq 5 motors and battery

-Hyundai hasn’t confirmed any details about the electrical systems underpinning the new Ioniq 5, but you can expect the Koren brand to be aiming for a range of around 300 miles.
+The Hyundai Ioniq 5 will be built using all-new underpinnings (called a platform) designed specifically for electric cars.
+Hyundai hasn’t confirmed exact figures for the Ioniq 5, but its new platform will feature 800V batteries capable of powering it for 310 miles on a single charge.
 That’s very similar to the range delivered by high-spec versions of the upcoming Skoda Enyaq iV and Nissan Ariya electric cars.

 2021 Hyundai Ioniq 5 driving

-Unlike the existing Kona Electric, the Hyundai Ioniq 5 is expected to come with dual electric motors, making it a four-wheel-drive electric car.
-This will enable it to maximise grip in slippery conditions and when accelerating hard.
+Unlike the existing Kona Electric, the Hyundai Ioniq 5 will come with a rear-mounted motor driving the rear wheels.
+It’s likely that you’ll also be able to get higher-spec cars with a second electric motor driving the front wheels, making the Ioniq 5 a four-wheel-drive electric car.
+This will help maximise grip in slippery conditions and when accelerating hard.

 2021 Hyundai Ioniq 5 price and release date

-Hyundai has confirmed the Ioniq 5 will go on sale in early 2021, but hasn’t said how much it’ll cost.
-However, both the Skoda Enyaq iV and Nissan Ariya are expected to come with price tags in excess of £40,000 when they go on sale in late 2020 or early 2021, and it’s likely the new Hyundai Ioniq 5 will set you back a similar amount.
+Hyundai has confirmed the Ioniq 5 will be revealed in February 2021 and go on sale before 2022, but hasn’t said how much it’ll cost.
+However, the Skoda Enyaq iV (a direct alternative to this new Hyundai) will set you back from around £34,000, so it’s likely the new Hyundai Ioniq 5 will cost a similar amount.